• Home

 We then moved on to identifying themes to be showcased in the vision.
 These included:

-• The notion of progress and the way it is conveyed is generally confusing or inadequate
+• The idea of progress and its communication is often confusing or lacking.

 • In today’s world our social offering is simplistic